 - Bounce rates – changing the placement of elements like navigation buttons or banners may help prevent users from leaving the website.
 A/B testing can also help to improve your site’s overall user experience.

 - Users’ pain points – A/B testing will help you experiment with different solutions for the challenges visitors face.
 For example, different landing page copy variations may address different audience segments better.

 9 Best WordPress A/B Testing Plugins and Tools

+WordPress is a flexible platform that allows us to experiment through its tools and plugins.
 When it comes to WordPress A/B testing, there are plenty of tools to choose from.
 You can easily get started by installing a simple page tester WordPress plugin to conduct A/B tests from the dashboard.